brunocleite/java11-study/co.brunoleite.modules/README.md

 4. `co.brunoleite.modules.animal.app` -> the application that uses the other 3 modules
 5. `co.brunoleite.modules.animal.extended` -> some other animals declarations, used for 'requires static' example

-## Certification topic checklist: Understanding Modules (1Z0-815 and 1Z0-817)
+## Certification topic: Understanding Modules (1Z0-815 and 1Z0-817)

 ### 1. Describe the Modular JDK